Arons & Solomon | September 21, 2015 | Articles

 In the alternative, if there is no agreement either before or after marriage, income and the length of the marriage will become major factors when a court is making a decision regarding the division of assets.
 Essentially, how much support was being provided to the other spouse at any given time?
 Was only one spouse working during the course of the marriage?
 Was one spouse in school and unable to work?
 Did one spouse stay home with the children?
 Did another circumstance come up which prevented one spouse from being able to work?
 All of these factors are things that a Judge will look at any make a determination on when it comes to the best way to divide any marital assets.

-The law firms of Arons & Solomon, P.A. is well versed and experienced in this potentially complicated aspect of any divorce.
+The law firm of Arons & Solomon Divorce Lawyers is well versed and experienced in this potentially complicated aspect of any divorce.
 Arons & Solomon understands that every single marriage and divorce is different and that there could be a multitude of factors that could affect an equitable distribution decision.
 We are here to work with you to get the best outcome possible to be able to move on after this very difficult time in your life.